 - many employers can't afford to train new staff - so when vacancies arise, they're likely to look for staff who require the least training

 - the construction sector boom, especially in Auckland and Christchurch, may stimulate demand for experienced metal workers.

-As a result, metal casting trades worker appears on Immigration New Zealand's immediate skill shortage list.
+As a result, metal casting trades worker appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled metal workers from overseas to work in New Zealand.

 Employers varied for metal workers

 - specialist tool making and machining companies

 - domestic appliance manufacturers

 - Ferguson, P, mechanical engineering product development, Competenz, Careers Directorate - Tertiary Education Commission interview, August 2017.

 - Immigration New Zealand, 'Regional Skill Shortage List', 27 May 2019, (www.immigration.govt.nz).